Feminist movements and ideologies: Radical

-Separatist and lesbian
+Separatist

 Separatist feminism is a form of radical feminism that does not support heterosexual relationships.
-Lesbian feminism is thus closely related.
 Separatist feminism's proponents argue that the sexual disparities between men and women are unresolvable.
 Separatist feminists generally do not feel that men can make positive contributions to the feminist movement and that even well-intentioned men replicate patriarchal dynamics.
 Author Marilyn Frye describes separatist feminism as "separation of various sorts or modes from men and from institutions, relationships, roles and activities that are male-defined, male-dominated, and operating for the benefit of males and the maintenance of male privilege—this separation being initiated or maintained, at will, by women".